-Although the Implementing Transactions were clearly in furtherance of SPH's engagement as a global diversified holding company, the resulting changes in SPH's asset composition were such that SPH could no longer definitively conclude that it was outside the statutory definition of an investment company or able to rely on an exception from that definition other than the Rule 3a-2 non-exclusive safe harbor.
+Although the Implementing Transactions were clearly in furtherance of SPH's engagement as a global diversified holding company, the resulting changes in SPH's asset composition were such that SPH could no longer conclude that it was outside the definition of an investment company or able to rely on an exception from that definition other than the non-exclusive safe harbor provided by Rule 3a-2.

-SPH began relying on Rule 3a-2 under the Act on July 14, 2009.
+5. SPH Commenced its Rule 3a-2 Period on July 14, 2009